 Meets the Standard Approaches the Standard Does Not Meet the Standard

-Strengths of the Applicant's Response:
+Strengths of the Applicant's Respons se:

 •

+Westmagger of the Applicant's Deep

-Weaknesses of the Applicant's Response :
+Weaknesses of the Applicant's Respo onse:

 •

 Clarifying Questions:

-•
+Ciarry mg Questions.

-Staffing
+Staffing Plan

-- Staffing aligned to the mission, vision, and academic program described - Appropriately staffed to serve the intended student population - Staffing plan matches the proposed budget and is explicitly aligned to both budget narrative assumptions and to budget calculations - Staffing plan aligns with student-teacher ratios specified in application and those required in statute: - o 21:1 for mandated full-day Kindergarten - o For example: 22:1 for students with severe disabilities (see NAC 388.150) - Sound understanding of staffing needs necessary for the new-school(s) proposed
+- Staffing plan aligns to the mission, vision, and proposed academic program. - Appropriately staffed to meet the needs of the expected student population, including special student populations. - Staffing plan matches the proposed budget and is explicitly aligned to both budget narrative assumptions and to budget calculations. - Staffing plan aligns to the applicant's commitment to meet the needs identified in the Academic and Demographic Needs Assessment. - Staffing plan aligns with student-teacher ratios specified in application and those required in statute: - o 21:1 for mandated full-day Kindergarten. - o For example: 22:1 for students with severe disabilities (see NAC 388.150). - Sound understanding of staffing needs necessary for the new-school(s) proposed.

 Meets the Standard Approaches the Standard Does Not Meet the Standard

 Strengths of the Applicant's Response:

 •

+Weeknesses of the Applicant's Despense 0.

-Weaknesses of the Applicant's Response:
+Weaknesses of the Applicant's Response e:

 •

 Clarifying Questions:

 •